srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_emb_demo/source/index.rst

 NR UE implementation.
 With this purpose in mind, PHY-layer test NSA NR UE and eNB applications have been developed (i.e, they are not fully featured applications, as they are basically implementing the DL functionality).
-Nevertheless, its SDR implementation will enable the user to modify the specific configuration of the 4G and 5G DL signals (e.g., number of PRBs, mcs) and observe the effect of these on the performance metrics provided by the embedded UE (i.e., console outputs).
+Nevertheless, its SDR implementation will enable the user to modify the specific configuration of the 4G and 5G DL signals (e.g., DL signal bandwidth, number of allocated PRBs, modulation and coding scheme) and observe the effect of these on the performance metrics provided by the embedded UE (i.e., console outputs).
+Moreover, the NR frame format has been fixed so that all slots are used for DL transmission.

 Limitations
 -----------